-This week I was all in for sweet treats with homemade oat, seed and apricot bars!
+This week I was all in for sweet treats with this homemade healthy snack: apricot oat bars!

 I was very sensitive to photos on my favorite blogs and then decided to produce the same things, or almost 🙂